Resource type: Literature Festival

 Region(s): All of UK

-The Reading is Magic Festival is a free online literature festival for primary and secondary schools.
-In 2022, the Reading is Magic Festival runs from 26th – 30th September.
+The Reading is Magic Festival is a free online literature festival for primary and secondary schools that takes place in the autumn term.
+This year’s festival runs from Monday 2nd October – Friday 6th October.

 The festival provides a programme of readings, discussions and workshops by best-selling authors, illustrators and poets that celebrate five key themes from Cressida Cowell’s Waterstones Children’s Laureate Charter: